 Pet Ownership: Pee on the Floor and Gouged Front Doors

 At the top of the list, it’s difficult to reverse a ruined floor.
-Pet urine flowing between floorboards can cause wood to warp if left unchecked.
+A puddle of pet urine allowed to remain on the floor will seep between seams and eventually be absorbed by subflooring and the flooring itself, causing warping and mold growth.
+Residual odors remain and an animal will go back to the same place and instinctively deem it a bathroom area.
 Wipe up “accidents” immediately and monitor wandering puppies.
-A puddle allowed to remain on the floor will seep between seams and eventually be absorbed by subflooring and the flooring itself.
-Residual odors remain and an animal will go back to the same place and instinctively deem it a bathroom area.
 Use odor-neutralizing products to clean up and discourage repeat behavior.
 Ideally, limit where an untrained puppy can play to areas where cleanup is easier, such as tiled kitchen floors.

 Food and water bowls can also damage wood and tile flooring.
 Water spills out of bowls, and small spills disturb the finish on a wood floor, cause stains or degrade grout between tiles.
 A mat under pet food and water bowls will also prevent minor damage.

 Large dogs have large nails.
 They jump hard and play hard – even indoors.
 Keep nails trimmed regularly to prevent small scrapes in the surface coating of wood flooring.
 Damage is not immediate, but over time, the constant scraping of nails as they run back and forth between rooms will dull and wear away the finish, especially in some pre-manufactured floors with thinner coatings.